 "Testosterone therapy in any form...gel, pills or injections...does not appear to cause adverse cardiovascular effects," said Dr. Pawan Patel, lead author of one of the studies and an academic physician at Regions Hospital in St. Paul, Minn.

-The studies are to be presented next week at the American College of Cardiology (ACC) annual meeting, in San Diego.
+Next week, the studies are to be presented at the American College of Cardiology (ACC) annual meeting in San Diego.